Sharapova drug prevalent in tennis, says former WADA chief

 Five-times grand slam champion Sharapova tested positive for the drug at this year's Australian Open and faces a ban of up to four years, pending an investigation by the International Tennis Federation (ITF).

-Pound said Sharapova only had herself to blame for not realizing meldonium, which some researchers have linked to increased athletic performance and endurance, had been outlawed since Jan.
+Pound said Sharapova only had herself to blame for not realising meldonium, which some researchers have linked to increased athletic performance and endurance, had been outlawed since Jan.
 1.

 He also suggested tennis authorities had been aware that many players were using the drug -- a claim rejected by the ITF.